SonaHJ/WebUIAction/README.md

 **Required** Specify the relative path from the project to the test including the file name of the test.
 A test can be WebUI test, Compound test, Performance schedule or Accelerated Functional Test (AFT) suite.
 The test suite name must contain the file extension when it is an AFT suite.
 To run multiple tests from the same project sequentially, you must separate the tests by a colon (:).
 If you provide multiple tests, you cannot include an AFT suite along with it.

-### `imshared`
+### `imShared`

-Complete path to HCLIMShared location, if it is not at default location.
+**Optional** Complete path to HCLIMShared location, if it is not at default location.

-### `configfile`
+### `configFile`

-**Required** The complete path to a file that contains the parameters for a test or schedule run, If Config file is specified then no other fields will be required.
+**Optional** The complete path to a file that contains the parameters for a test or schedule run, If Config file is specified then no other fields will be required.

-### `swapdatasets`
+### `swapDatasets`

-Use this option to replace dataset values during a test or schedule run.
+**Optional** Use this option to replace dataset values during a test or schedule run.
 You must ensure that both original and new datasets are in the same workspace and have the same column names.
 You must also include the path to the dataset.
 For example, /project_name/ds_path/ds_filename.csv:/project_name/ds_path/new_ds_filename.csv

-### `exportreport`
+### `exportReport`

-Export the unified report.
+**Optional** Export the unified report.

-### `exportstats`
+### `exportStats`

-The complete path to a directory in which to store exported statistical report data.
+**Optional** The complete path to a directory in which to store exported statistical report data.

-### `exportstatshtml`
+### `exportStatsHtml`

-Specify the complete path to a directory in which to export web analytic results.
+**Optional** Specify the complete path to a directory in which to export web analytic results.
 Analyze the results on a web browser without using the HCL OneTest Studio.
 If you are running multiple tests, do not provide a value in this field.
 The web analytic results will be exported to Jenkins workspace.

-### `multiplevalues`
+### `multipleValues`

 you may only define up to 10 inputs for a workflow_dispatch event.
 Remaining inputs need to be Key=Value pair.